 George’s Marvelous Medicine by Roald Dahl (originally published in 1981) is a book I never got to enjoy as a child, but since I have always loved Roald Dahl ridiculousness, I knew this would be a fun one.
 In fact, my son was the one who originally checked it out (fresh off of a reread of Charlie and the Chocolate Factory).
 After he finished it, he could not stop talking about the funny parts of it.
 I knew I had to give the brief volume a read!

 In this story, George is tired of his complaining Grandmother whom he must care for every afternoon.
 He decides to concoct a new medicine that will stop her whining once and for all.
 I love the ridiculous magical effects!
 First, his medicine makes her grow too tall, and then his medicine . . . well, I could tell you, but that would spoil the fun!

 There is a complete sense of impossibility behind the magical medicine he creates.
-Although magic is never acknowledged, of course the variety of household products George uses would never produce such magical effects.
-Nevertheless, I loved how George becomes the hero to his mother and father!
+Although magic is never acknowledged, of course, the variety of household products George uses would never produce such magical effects.
+Nevertheless, I loved how George becomes a hero to his mother and father!
 (Let’s ignore the disturbing idea of eliminating an annoying grandmother in this manner.
 She deserved it, right?)